-6.2.1 User Authorization
+7.2.1 User Authorization

 OpenScape Cordless IP V2R0 does not offer different user roles.
-For V2R1 it is planned to offer two predefined users (as V1).
+V2R1 offers two predefined users (admin and user).
+The account "user" has restricted access and is deactivated by default.

-Username WBM Mode admin Full access to WBM; more or changed configura- tion options are available.
+Username WBM Mode admin Administration Full access to WBM; more or changed configura- tion options are available. user Restricted administation Restricted Access to WBM (e.g. Device configura- tion)

-6.2.2 Password based Authentication
+7.2.2 Password based Authentication

-Fixed (default) passwords are a serious security risk.
+Fixed (default) passwords are a serious security risk.When the User Access is activated, a secure password must be chosen.
 In any case, individual and safe password must be used for all users.
 After a new installation or a factory reset, the user is forced to change the password.
-This should be done according to the password policy (chapter 9.1 Password Policies).
+This should be done according to the password policy (chapter 10.1 Password Policies).

 CL-PW-Unify Change Default Password for User "Unify" Measures The default password for the WBM user "admin" must be changed.
-References Password policy (chapter 9.1 Password Policies) Chapter default accounts (see 9.2 Default Accounts) Needed Access Rights WBM Standard (User: admin) Executed Yes: No: Customer Comments / Reasons
+References Password policy (chapter 10.1 Password Policies) Chapter default accounts (see 10.2 Default Accounts) Needed Access Rights WBM Standard (User: admin) Executed Yes: No: Customer Comments / Reasons

-6.3 SSH Interface
+7.3 SSH Interface